Yosemite National Park was one of those places that completely blew us away.

 3. Climb the Half Dome

-The following day found us heading early to the Half Dome for some serious backpacking.
+We left early for the Half Dome for some serious backpacking the following day.
 You need an advance permit for the Half Dome trail.

-We were lucky enough to get this with our Wilderness Permit – I guess because it was early in the season.
-It’s a challenging but fantastic trail with views you will never forget.
+We were lucky enough to get this with our Wilderness Permit because it was early in the season.
+It's a challenging but fantastic trail with views you will never forget.

 At the Half Dome itself, there’s a cable walkway to help with the climb, and it is so worth it for the sense of achievement on reaching the top.

-You will need gloves for those cables, sturdy boots for the rocks, and plenty of water as it got a bit hot out there!
+You will need gloves for those cables, sturdy boots for the rocks, and plenty of water as it got hot out there!

 4. Explore Yosemite Valley

-We rented some bikes and cycled around the area, stopping for a picnic at Mirror Lake, which was fun and a lot less strenuous than the previous day’s backpacking.
+We rented some bikes and cycled around the area, stopping for a picnic at Mirror Lake, which was fun and much less strenuous than the previous day's backpacking.

 5. Marvel at El Capitan